Nuclear medicine: History

 Nuclear medicine gained public recognition as a potential specialty when on May 11, 1946, an article in the Journal of the American Medical Association (JAMA) by Massachusetts General Hospital's Dr. Saul Hertz and Massachusetts Institute of Technology's Dr. Arthur Roberts, described the successful use of treating Graves' Disease with radioactive iodine (RAI) was published.
-Additionally, Sam Seidlin. brought further development in the field describing a successful treatment of a patient with thyroid cancer metastases using radioiodine (I-131).
+Additionally, Sam Seidlin brought further development in the field describing a successful treatment of a patient with thyroid cancer metastases using radioiodine (I-131).
 These articles are considered by many historians as the most important articles ever published in nuclear medicine.
 Although the earliest use of I-131 was devoted to therapy of thyroid cancer, its use was later expanded to include imaging of the thyroid gland, quantification of the thyroid function, and therapy for hyperthyroidism.
 Among the many radionuclides that were discovered for medical-use, none were as important as the discovery and development of Technetium-99m.
 It was first discovered in 1937 by C. Perrier and E. Segre as an artificial element to fill space number 43 in the Periodic Table.
 The development of a generator system to produce Technetium-99m in the 1960s became a practical method for medical use.
 Today, Technetium-99m is the most utilized element in nuclear medicine and is employed in a wide variety of nuclear medicine imaging studies.

 Widespread clinical use of nuclear medicine began in the early 1950s, as knowledge expanded about radionuclides, detection of radioactivity, and using certain radionuclides to trace biochemical processes.
-Pioneering works by Benedict Cassen in developing the first rectilinear scanner and Hal O. Anger's scintillation camera (Anger camera) broadened the young discipline of nuclear medicine into a full-fledged medical imaging specialty.
+Benedict Cassen's work with a directional probe lead to the development of the first imaging with a rectilinear scanner.
+Gordon Brownell developed the first positron scanner.
+In the same decade (1954) the Society of Nuclear Medicine (SNM) was organized in Spokane, Washington (US), and (1958) Hal Anger developed the gamma scintillation camera, which could image a whole region at the same time.
+Hal O. Anger's scintillation camera (Anger camera) broadened the young discipline of nuclear medicine into a full-fledged medical imaging specialty.
+Some of the earliest applications of radioisotopes were therapy of hematologic malignancies and therapy of both benign and malignant thyroid disease.
+In the 1950s radioimmunoassay was developed by Solomon Berson and Rosalyn Yalow.
+Dr. Yalow was co-winner of the 1977 Nobel Prize in Physiology or Medicine (Dr. Berson had already died so was not eligible).
+Radioimmunoassay was used extensively in clinical medicine but more recently has been largely replaced by non-radioactive methods.